-Although empirical studies using theoretical or data triangulation, in turn, have been scarce, these opportunities have not been forgotten in more conceptual HCI methodology papers.
-In a spirit similar to social sciences \cite{fusch2018denzins,flick2018triangulation}, \citet{turner2009triangulation} note that triangulation can be both ``soft'', by which it can confirm knowledge by deepening it, or ``hard'', whereby it can be used to falsify hypotheses or assumptions.
-They provide examples about these approaches from gaming presence research where a phenomenological framework was applied to the phenomenon. \citet{mackay1997hci}, in turn, draw attention to HCI’s role as a bridge between theories and observations: models of interaction on one hand, and their empirical evaluations on the other.
-They suggest that realizing this position allows for designs that are triangulated from these two complementary directions.
-Also \cite{van-turnhout2014design} draw attention to HCI as an interdisciplinarity field where knowledge and artefacts can be created by informing and cross-validating the designs from different angles, such as fieldwork, literature, workshop (i.e., prototyping), lab, and showroom (i.e., submitting a creation to others’ critique).
+Although empirical studies applying theory or data triangulation, in turn, have been scarce, more conceptual HCI methodology papers have acknowledged the opportunities that they represent.
+In a spirit similar to social science \cite{fusch2018denzins,flick2018triangulation}, \citet{turner2009triangulation} have noted that triangulation can be either \emph{soft}, confirming knowledge by deepening it, or \emph{hard}, permitting hypotheses or assumptions to be falsified.
+They exemplify these approaches by drawing from gaming presence research and by applying a phenomenological framework to it. \citet{mackay1997hci}, meanwhile, have drawn attention to HCI's role as a bridge between theories and observations: models of interaction, on one hand, and their empirical evaluations, on the other.
+They have suggested that embracing this standpoint allows for designs that are triangulated from these two, complementary directions.
+Also \citeauthor{van-turnhout2014design} \cite{van-turnhout2014design} have identified HCI as an interdisciplinary field that informs and cross-validates knowledge and designs from diverse angles: fieldwork, literature, workshops (i.e., prototyping), lab studies, and showrooms (submitting one's creation to others’ critique).

-Finally, elements of triangulation can be found from HCI’s design literature that has noted that prototyping allows for triangulation of different design ideas with each other in the search for a solution that would satisfy multifaceted requirements: when a designer constructs prototypes of different kinds, their creations manifest different kinds of ``filters'' through which a design problem is approached from multiple angles \cite{lim2008anatomy,halskov2021filtering}.
+Finally, the ethos of triangulation is echoed in HCI's design literature, where scholars note that prototyping allows for triangulation.
+This happens when several design ideas are considered, each one presenting a distinct approach to satisfying multifaceted requirement sets.
+When a designer constructs prototypes of different kinds, the creations manifest different kinds of `filters', through which the design problem is approached from multiple angles \cite{lim2008anatomy,halskov2021filtering}.